ntoskrnl/DataSync/README.md

 }
 ```

-In addition to your OrmLite annotations, you should add corresponding annotations on each entity-class and its fields you wand to synchronize.
+In addition to your OrmLite annotations, you should add corresponding annotations on each entity-class and its fields.

 ## How to use